-Should something ever happen to you, personal insurance is there to provide financial security for you and your family.
-Find out about the insurance options available and some of the things you should think about when it comes to protecting what’s most important to you.
+If something ever happens to you, personal insurance is there to provide financial security for you and your family.
+Find out about the options and some of the things you could think about when it comes to protecting what’s most important to you.

 Choosing the right insurance